Propagation of Singularity with Normally Hyperbolic Trapping: Application to Kerr(-de Sitter) spacetimes and its perturbations

 The unitary property is not included in \cite{grigis1994microlocal}, but as stated before (2.7) of \cite{hitrik2004non}, we can achieve this by adding a smooth factor to the amplitude.
 In addition, for $\tb{A} \in \Psi_{\mathrm{cu}}^{m,r}(M)$ with principal symbol $\tb{a}$ and $\WF'(\tb{A}) \subset \mathcal{U}_j$, we know $\tb{B}:=T_j\tb{A}T_j^*\in \Psi_{\mathrm{cu}}^{m,r}(\tilde{M})$.
 And it has the same symbol modulo $S_{\mathrm{cu}}^{m-2,r}(M)$:

-which is the improved Egorov's property, i.e., their symbol coincide up to the sub-principal level and this comes from the argument in \cite[Section~2]{hitrik2004non}.
-Although the argument there is for the semiclassical case, but the part starting from equation (2.6) there goes through for classical case as well. $O(h^\mu)-$terms are understood as $\mu-$order lower symbol or operators in the classical case.
-And the factors $\frac{1}{h}$ in phases are not needed.
+which is the improved Egorov's property, i.e., their symbols coincide up to the sub-principal level and this comes from the argument in \cite[Section~2]{hitrik2004non}.
+Although the argument there is for the semiclassical case, but the part starting from equation (2.6) there goes through for classical case as well if one understands $O(h^\mu)$ terms as being $\mu$ orders lower in the cusp differential order sense, and if one drops all factors of $h^{-1}$ in the phases.
 The fact we use is that differences between oscillatory integrals in different patches are purely imaginary.
-Thus when we go back to the same point following a closed loop, the product of all these factors, which is the obstruction to the compatibility, is a purely imaginary factor.
+Thus, when we go back to the same point following a closed loop, the product of all these factors, which is the obstruction to compatibility, is a purely imaginary factor.
 This factor is cancelled when we apply both the Fourier integral operator and its adjoint.

 We mention that this property is also discussed in \cite{silva2007accuracy}, and the global version is mentioned in remark i) in Section 1.2.

 Now we verify that \cite[Theorem~10.1]{grigis1994microlocal} applies to the cusp calculus as well.
 In each $\mathcal{U}_j$, we choose $T_j$ of the form